-Even though the color gray is known as a boring and lifeless color, it can also be seen as powerful, flexible, and sophisticated.
+Even though people see the color gray as a boring and lifeless color, it is also powerful, flexible, and sophisticated.

-Brown is known as a dependable and stable color.
-It can also be linked to represent nature, depending on the context.
+Brown is a dependable and stable color.
+It is also linked to represent nature, depending on the context.

-Considered as another flexible color, beige can be used as a warm and cool color that adds its own psychological influence to the overall appearance of the design.
+Considered as another flexible color, beige is a warm and cool color that adds its own psychological influence to the overall appearance of the design.